m-delfino/influenzanet-setup-guide/redeploying-changes/2-build-and-redeploy.md

 ## Building new images after a code change

-Every repository that forms the core of the Influenzanet platform contains a github actions file associated with it.
+Every repository that forms the core of the Influenzanet platform contains a GitHub actions file associated with it.
 This action file is responsible for allowing us to build a new image out of the repository after a code change.
 The action also pushes the newly built image into the linked docker repository.
 To trigger this action perform the following:

 1. Navigate to the repository with a change (for ex: The participant-webapp repository after a change in the results page).